 Below is a list of programs I’m affiliated with and some I’m not.

-4. Teachable – The Teachable affiliate program lets people build their own online course business.
-They pay a 30% recurring commission so if someone pays $100 a month you’ll earn $30/month.
-Other programs in the online course platform niche also offer recurring income affiliate programs such as Thinkific and Kajabi.
+1. Teachable – The Teachable affiliate program lets people build their own online course business.
+They pay a 30% recurring commission, so if someone pays $100 a month, you’ll earn $30/month.
+Other programs in the online course platform niche also offer recurring income affiliate programs, such as Thinkific and Kajabi.

-5. Convertkit – Email tools such as Convertkit typically have recurring income affiliate programs.
+2. Convertkit – Email tools like Convertkit typically have recurring income affiliate programs.
 The Convertkit Affiliate Program has a 30% recurring commission.

-Why Recurring Affiliate Programs are Good For Beginners
+Why Recurring Affiliate Program is Good For Beginners

-As a beginner, a recurring income affiliate program works great because you don’t have a lot of traffic coming to your site and even just 1 or 2 people signing up for one of these programs can earn you a nice income.
+As a beginner, a regular income affiliate program works great because you don’t have a lot of traffic coming to your site, and even just 1 or 2 people signing up for one of these programs can earn you a nice income.

 One product I mention quite a bit on Side Hustle Academy is Teachable.
 I use this product and like how it works with my online business.
 As a result, I like to promote it.

 I’ve personally been earning payouts from Teachable over the last few years.
-However, that doesn’t mean there aren’t any downsides to these programs.
+However, that doesn’t mean these programs have any downsides.

 Quick Tip: To get around this create a page on your site titled, Want to Know How I Started My Business?
 Here you can share your story and the tools you use to grow your business.

-Finally, there tend to be a lot of people who promote these programs which means if you’re looking to do a product review of these types of products it can be hard to get a decent ranking for these.
+Finally, there tend to be many people promoting these programs, which means it can be hard to get a decent ranking if you’re looking to review these types of products.

 Tips for Getting Started with Recurring Affiliate Programs